codex0196/hacktoberfest/README.md

 # hacktoberfest

-This repo is for hacketoberfest.
+This repo is for HacktoberFEST.
 You can also change this readme file and than click on "PROPOSE CHANGE" after changing this file and than click on "Create pull request" and I will "Merge it from my side"